Tokyo at a Glance

 Furthermore, a nuclear power plant near Fukushima was heavily damaged.
 A considerable amount of radiation was set free.
 The government eventually declared an area with a radius of 20–30 km around Fukushima a prohibited zone.
 Neither local residents nor visitors may enter this area.

 The long-term results of this disaster on both the environment and the economy of northeast Japan are yet to be determined.
 However, foreigners moving to Tokyo from abroad will be relieved to hear that life in the capital is back to normal by now.
-If you are worried about the potential long-term effects of radiation, please contact your diplomatic mission in Tokyo for further health and safety information.
+If you are worried about the potential long-term effects of radiation, please contact your diplomatic mission in Tokyo for further health and safety information or have a look at the current radiation levels in various prefectures on the official MEXT homepage.

 Tokyo in the 21st Century

-By population of its administrative area, contemporary Tokyo is only the 14th biggest city around the globe.
-However, the Greater Tokyo Area – with commuters moving to the city and back to the suburbs on a daily basis – ranks first on most worldwide comparison lists.
+By the population of its administrative area, contemporary Tokyo ranks only between10th and 20th biggest city around the globe.
+However, the Greater Tokyo Area — with commuters moving to the city and back to the suburbs on a daily basis — ranks first on most worldwide comparison lists.
 Moving to Tokyo can thus be a confusing and overwhelming experience!

 However, moving to Tokyo certainly means not only moving to a world of commuters and suburbia, as depicted in William Gibson’s cult novel Neuromancer.
 Your relocation will introduce you to expatriate life in a global hot media capital — one of the world’s largest urban economies.